Definition - What does Egg Donation mean?

-Same sex male couples planning to use a gestational carrier for the pregnancy may also require an egg donor.
+Same-sex male couples planning to use a gestational carrier may also require an egg donor.

 Once an individual or couple has decided egg donation is right for them, a donor must be selected.
 A donor may be someone from the couple’s personal life or a stranger located through fertility professionals.
 Agencies, offices, or professionals may handle recruitment or obtainment of potential donors.
 Recipients selecting a donor typically choose based on a variety of conditions and personal choices.
 Considerations for donors typically include: